For Language Assessors

 CCLB does not train individuals on the placement tests; it only provides training to approved assessor candidates for licensed sites as it is a placement tool used by licensed assessment providers for publicly funded organizations.
 In order to be trained as a CLBPT assessor, CCLB must receive a request from a licensed organization for you to complete the training.
 The assessment centre contact person should always be the designated administrator/coordinator.

 For staff to become qualified assessors they need to have proficiency in English (minimum CLB 9 equivalent) and the following:

 - A recognized University degree in English, linguistics/languages or similar field

 - TESL training recognized by TESL Canada or Provincial teaching credentials

-- Taught at least 300 hours of ESL to adults (should be in Canada)
+- Taught at least 300 hours of ESL to adults (within the last 2 years in Canada)